Children and Radiation Safety

-- Are there alternative exams that do not require radiation?
+- Are there alternative imaging exams that do not require radiation?

-- Ask your doctor if ultrasound or MRI can be substituted.
+- Ask your doctor if it is possible to substitute ultrasound or MRI instead.

 - Is the facility familiar with imaging children?

-- Children should have examinations properly tailored for their size.
+- Children should have exams properly tailored for their size and weight.

 One size does not fit all